jawaharsan/testautothon2025/README.md

-# Test Autothan 2025
+# Test Autothon 2025
-For the Test Autothan 2025 contest
+For the Test Autothon 2025 contest

 ### Prereqs
 - Node.js 18+